micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-But the Pharisees, hearing it, said, This [^i]Man drives out demons only by _and_ with the help of Beelzebub, the prince of demons.
+But the Pharisees, hearing it, said, This Man drives out demons only by _and_ with the help of Beelzebub, the prince of demons.